BrycePearce/CsvToFlatfile/README.md

 import { convertCsvToWorkbook, createFlatfile } from 'csvtoflatfile';

 const generateFlatfile = async () => {
-    const importedCsv: string = await readFile("./mydata.csv", 'utf8');
+    const importedCsv: string = await readFile("./yourData.csv", 'utf8');

     // create a workbook
     const { workbook, recordData } = convertCsvToWorkbook({
+      workbookName: "Zillow", // the name of your newly created workbook
+      csvConfigs: [{
         csv: importedCsv, // your csv file
         hasColumnHeaders: true, // whether or not your csv data includes headers
-      workbookName: 'TestData', // the name of your newly created workbook
-      sheetName: 'The Nile through time' // the sheet name for your data });
+        sheetName: 'Cool Sheet #1' // the sheet name for your data }]

     // optionally, modify/customize your data.
 Any Flatfile supported record keys are supported.
-    // In this case we'll add a warning message when the number of floods exceeds 11. const modifiedRecordData = recordData.map((parsedWeatherData) => {
+    // In this case we'll add a warning message when the number of floods exceeds 11. const zillowRecords = recordData[0];
+    const modifiedRecordData = zillowRecords.map((parsedWeatherData) => {
         return parsedWeatherData.map((weatherData) => {
             // add a warning when floods exceed 11 const floodsExceedsEleven = (Number(weatherData.value) > 11 && weatherData.header === 'Flood';